Granite and Tokyo Tour Series 2025 No.10 Tokyo Ichoga-oka Hachiman Shrine - Japanstones.shop

 Granite and Tokyo Tour Series 2025 No.10 Tokyo Ichoga-oka Hachiman Shrine

-Ichoga-oka Hachiman Shrine — A Millennium of Faith in Asakusabashi
+Ichōga-oka Hachiman Shrine — A Millennium of Faith in Asakusabashi

 History and Deity

-Stone foxes and the shrine grounds
+Stone Guardians and the Shrine Grounds

 Trials and Reconstruction